dotnet/docs/docs/azure/sdk/authentication/credential-chains.md

 # Credential chains in the Azure Identity library for .NET

 The Azure Identity library provides *credentials*&mdash;public classes derived from the [TokenCredential](/dotnet/api/azure.core.tokencredential?view=azure-dotnet&preserve-view=true) class.
 A credential represents a distinct authentication flow for acquiring an access token from Microsoft Entra ID.
-These credentials can be chained together to form an ordered sequence of mechanisms for attempting to authenticate.
+These credentials can be chained together to form an ordered sequence of authentication mechanisms to be attempted.

 ## Why to use a chained credential